mdn/content/README.md

     Note that the target page can be an external URL or another page.

-1. Add and commit all of the deleted files, as well as pushing your branch to your fork:
+1. Commit all of the changed files, as well as pushing your branch to your fork:

     ```sh